xrapid-group/xrmold/index.md

 #### 2.4.1.4.
 Procedure of Lactophenol Cotton Blue (LPCB) Staining

-This is the procedure that was used to mount cultures from Pétri dishes.
+This is the procedure that was used to mount cultures from Pétri dishes:
 - On a clean microscopic glass slide, add a drop of 70% ethanol
 - Add the fungal specimen to the drop of alcohol using a sterile mounter such as an inoculation loop (from solid medium), depending on the sample of use.
 - Tease the fungal sample of the alcohol using a needle mounter, to ensure the sample mixes well with the alcohol.